What is pneumonia?

 What causes pneumonia?

 There are many different causes of pneumonia, some more serious than others.
-The exact cause of pneumonia can’t always be identified, even after testing.
+The exact cause can’t always be identified, even after testing.

 In most cases, pneumonia happens after a germ is inhaled into the lungs.
 However, sometimes an infection gets to the lungs by other means, such as via the bloodstream.